Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/agile-meetings/_index.md

   - The chair ensures that the published agenda is followed.
   - The chair provides for active participation by all members to avoid/ minimize conflict.
   - The chair ensures that meeting topics are prioritised and that discussion times are allocated according to importance, urgency, complexity and agenda.
-  -The chair ensures that agreed decisions are clear, accurate, includes a time frame for action and are within the mandate of the type of meeting conducted.
+  - The chair ensures that agreed decisions are clear, accurate, includes a time frame for action and are within the mandate of the type of meeting conducted.
   outcome: 3
   title: Chair a technical practitioners meeting.
 - assessment_criteria: